floatingman/serverspark/INSTALL.md

 The following is a brief installation tutorial for [Arch Linux][1].
 It assumes familiarity with the Arch [Beginner's Guide][2] and [Installation Guide][3].

-It will provide a system with full-disk encryption using [LVM on LUKS][4].
 Two methods are presented here, the more traditional "BIOS mode", where there is no separate `/boot` partition.
-The entire installation is encrypted and booted via [Grub's crypto hooks][5].
-The second method is "UEFI mode" which will use a GPT and show you how to make [separately-encrypted boot and root partitions][6], while only /boot/efi is left unecrypted.
+The second method is "UEFI mode" which will use a GPT.

 Use your system's setup interface to choose UEFI or legacy/BIOS mode as appropriate.